dmuth/twitter-sentiment-analysis/README.md

 - Consider adding in MySQL because of file access conflicts
 - Redo the skip code to be once at the top level of the script.
 - Better timezone handling.
 EST5EDT does *not* play nice during standard time.
+- Performance of `3-export-tweets` is very bad on OS/X. `com.docker.osfx` eats up a lot of CPU.
+See if it's all the writes to SQLite or the log file that are triggering it.

 ## Contact